sam-kinstlinger/UMD_Baseball_Data_Science_and_Machine_Learning/README.md

 # UMD_Baseball_Data_Science_and_Machine_Learning
-Data science and machine learning projects I completed as part of a team for the University of Maryland: College Park D1 baseball team.
+Data science and machine learning projects I completed as part of the data team for the University of Maryland: College Park D1 baseball team.

 ### Pitcher_Colab
  - **Input:** Trackman sensor system data from a baseball game